Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Results

 \subsection{Model Development}

-We investigate several architectural designs and present the four main decoder architectures: (i) a six-layer FNN, (ii) a nine-layer CNN, (iii) a seven-layer RNN, (iv) and a ten-layer recurrent CNN (RCNN).
+We investigate several architectural designs and present the four main decoder architectures: (i) a six-layer linear network, (ii) a nine-layer convolutional network, (iii) a seven-layer recurrent network, (iv) and a ten-layer recurrent-convolutional network.
 After finding the optimal architecture, we perform further training and optimisation to obtain the best performance for the decoder.

 Figure~\ref{fig:decoder_architecture} shows the architectures.
 Following the design style in Figure~\ref{fig:autoencoder}, linear layers are pink circles, convolutional are blue rectangles, recurrent are orange diamonds, and black arrows with a plus sign represent shortcut connections.
-All layers within the red boxes comprise the FNN and all the other networks.
-In addition to the red box, layers within the blue box comprise the CNN, and layers within the orange box comprise the RNN.
-The overall architecture shown comprises the RCNN.
-FNN and RNN use a dropout \citep{srivastava2014dropout} probability of 1\%, and CNN and RCNN use a dropout probability of 2\%.
-Table~\ref{tab:network_comparison} shows the average MSE of five runs trained for 100 epochs on real data and the training time for one epoch for each decoder.
+All layers within the pink dotted boxes comprise the linear network.
+In addition to the pink dotted box, layers within the blue dashed box comprise the convolutional network, and layers within the orange box comprise the recurrent network.
+The overall architecture shown comprises the recurrent convolutional network.
+The linear and recurrent networks use a dropout \citep{srivastava2014dropout} probability of 1\%, and convolutional and recurrent convolutional networks use a dropout probability of 2\%.

+In constructing the linear network, we found that using several layers of neurons equal to the number of spectral bins worked better than gradually increasing the number of neurons up to the spectral dimensionality; however, more neurons increase the chance of overfitting.
+We also observed that increasing the number of layers improved accuracy and training stability, but accuracy gains plateaued, and processing time and overfitting increased.
+We found that two 120 and four 240-neuron linear layers provided the most accurate results on the validation dataset, balancing training accuracy and overfitting.

+To reduce overfitting, we added dropout with a 1\% probability on all layers except the first and last layers.
+Because those layers are critical for initially inferring information from the input or reconstructing the spectrum, they are particularly sensitive to dropout; therefore, we opted against its use.
+Setting the dropout probability too high caused the network to struggle to learn and plateau too early, leading to poor validation accuracy and instability.
+Setting the probability too low led to overfitting and high training accuracy but poor validation accuracy.

+To construct the convolutional network, we utilised three convolutional layers with varying kernel sizes of 9, 5, and 3 to capture spatial features on different scales, with each layer having 16 filters to balance accuracy and computational time.
+These convolutional layers were placed before the final linear layer to improve the network's accuracy by allowing the linear layer to weight the output from the convolutional layers.
+Batch normalisation \citep{ioffe2015batch} was applied only to the first convolutional layer to renormalise the hidden outputs and prevent vanishing or exploding gradients; however, we found this introduces training instabilities.

+The shortcut connection between the convolutional and recurrent layers in the recurrent convolutional network allows the network to balance the two methods.